Systems Biology

 Topics

-1. Microbial ecology in food fermentation
+1. Microbial ecology in traditional food fermentation

 3. TOR (Target of Rapamycin) signaling pathway